aryanchandrakar/Step-ca/README.md

 ### Adding Provisioner
-After successfully creating the user on the keycloak, we need to now log into the stepca system.
-Here, using the client secret that we copied earlier from the credentials tab.
+After successfully creating the user on the keycloak, we need to now log into the **Step-ca system machine**.

+Here, we will be using the client secret that we copied earlier from the credentials tab.

-First, we need to configure step-ca to accept your client.
+First, we need to configure Step-ca to accept our client by running the command in a new terminal.

-Add client's ID, Client's secret and realm name which you specified when configuring keycloak to the command and run the command
+*Remember to add client's ID, Client's secret and realm name which was specified when configuring keycloak to the command's field*

 `step ca provisioner add keycloak --type=OIDC --client-id [client_id] --client-secret [client secret] --configuration-endpoint https://keycloak.internal:8443/realms/[realm_name]/.well-known/openid-configuration --listen-address :10000`

-_Make sure that the client secret is the same as the one on the keycloak._
+_Make sure that the client secret is the same as the one on the keycloak.
+This might come out to be different if you are using copy paste feature of Topomojo._

-Now, on the step-ca server, we stop the step-ca instance using ctrl + C and then restart your step-ca instance using `step-ca ca.json`.
+Now, on the step-ca server machine, we stop the step-ca instance using ctrl + C and then restart your step-ca instance using `step-ca ca.json`.

 On another terminal run the following command: